mlprt/feedbax/docs/index.md

 ## Development

 I've developed Feedbax over the last few months, as I've learned JAX.
-My short-term objective has been to serve my own use case---graduate research in the neuroscience of motor control---but I have also tried to make design choices in pursuit of reusability and generality.
+My short-term objective has been to serve my own use case—graduate research in the neuroscience of motor control—but I have also tried to make design choices in pursuit of reusability and generality.

-By making the library open source now, I hope to receive some feedback about those decisions, and perhaps make some structural improvements.
-To make that easier I've created several GitHub issues documenting my choices and uncertainties.
+By making the library open source now, I hope to receive some feedback about those decisions, and perhaps initiate some structural changes.
+To make that easier I've created GitHub [issues](https://github.com/mlprt/feedbax/issues) documenting my choices and uncertainties.
 The issues largely belong to one of a few categories:

 1. Structural issues: these are the most critical.
 2. Typing issues: I'm not confident these can be resolved.
 Mostly I'm still learning to use typing in Python to the fullest.
-3.
+3. Feature issues:

-Anyone is welcome to ask questions or make suggestions about any part of the code or documentation!
+4.

-If you are a researcher in optimal control or reinforcement learning, I'd be particularly interested to hear about...
+If you are a researcher in optimal control or reinforcement learning, I'd be particularly interested to hear what you think about

+- how Feedbax separates

-If you are an experienced JAX user...
+If you are an experienced Python or JAX user:

+- Do
+- Any low-hanging fruit re: abstraction
+- Anything obviously clumsy I am doing with PyTrees
+- Performance issues

+!!!
+Success ""
+    Ask questions or make suggestions about any part of the code or documentation!

 ## Acknowledgments

-Special thanks to Patrick Kidger whose example I've relied on
+Special thanks to [Patrick Kidger](https://github.com/patrick-kidger), whose JAX libraries and their documentation have often served as an example to me.